-- 11.7 The Board recognises that during certain periods further extensions of the terminal hour would be appropriate.
-Accordingly, during the period of the Edinburgh Festival and Fringe as set from year to year, and during the Christmas and New Year period (18 December to 3 January in each year) a 2 hour extension to the usual terminal hour of the premises concerned is regarded as acceptable in the normal course of events.
-However this will only apply where the operating plan for particular premises contains a statement of intention by the licenceholder to take advantage of extended trading in these periods.
-Where the operating plan for premises does not indicate an intention to take advantage of extended trading an application for those premises seeking extended hours for the period will have to be made and this will have to set out the specific days and hours when trading is intended.
-This period may include days when there are preliminary performances preceding the commencement of the full Fringe programmes. - 11.8 Applicants will be expected to give due consideration to the impact their patrons may have after leaving their premises, taking into account the likely exits of patrons from the nearby licensed establishments. - 11.9 The following issues should be considered: - the effect of the grant of a licence for later or earlier hours on crime and disorder, public safety, public nuisance, public health and children and young persons - the proposed hours when any music, including incidental music, will be played - the hours when customers will be allowed to take food or drink outside the premises or be within open areas which form part of the premises - the existing hours of licensable activities and the past operation of the premises if any and hours of licensable premises in the vicinity - whether customers and staff have adequate access to public transport when arriving at and leaving the premises, especially at night - the capacity of the premises - the type of use, recognising that premises which sell alcohol, play music for dancing, provide late night refreshment or takeaway food, are more likely to be associated with crime and disorder and public nuisance than restaurants, theatres, cinemas or other performance venues - The hours at which noise may occur and the disturbance of nearby residents' rest, relaxation and sleep.
+11.9 The following issues should be considered:

+- the effect of the grant of a licence for later or earlier hours on crime and disorder, public safety, public nuisance, public health and children and young persons - the proposed hours when any music, including incidental music, will be played - the hours when customers will be allowed to take food or drink outside the premises or be within open areas which form part of the premises - the existing hours of licensable activities and the past operation of the premises if any and hours of licensable premises in the vicinity - whether customers and staff have adequate access to public transport when arriving at and leaving the premises, especially at night - this is something the Board received detailed representations on as part of its consultation - the capacity of the premises - the type of use, recognising that premises which sell alcohol, play music for dancing, provide late night refreshment or takeaway food, are more likely to be associated with crime and disorder and public nuisance than restaurants, theatres, cinemas or other performance venues

-- 11.10 When preparing operating plans applicants should give consideration to the principle of winding down periods at the end of the night.
+- The hours at which noise may occur and the disturbance of nearby residents' rest, relaxation and sleep. - 11.10 When preparing operating plans applicants should give consideration to the principle of winding down periods at the end of the night.
 By gradually increasing the lighting and winding down entertainment such as loud music before the end of the permitted hours, thereby creating a calmer ambience, patrons leaving the premises may be inclined to behave less boisterously after they have left licensed premises.
 In addition patrons may be inclined to leave the premises spasmodically in small groups on a gradual basis rather than simultaneously. - 11.11 Restricted licensing hours may be appropriate in cases where licensed premises are situated in the vicinity of residential property or where the trading hours of the premises and competing businesses are likely to lead to undue pressure on public transport systems or additional public nuisance, disorder or anti social behaviour and where licensed premises include external areas.
-Where the whole circumstances of particular premises dictate, including promotion of the licensing objectives, the Board will consider restricting the opening hours so that an earlier terminal hour will apply.
-The Board may impose different restrictions on hours for different licensable activities and for different days of the week. - 11.12 Consideration will always be given to an applicant's individual case and the Board will take into account any proposals the applicant has to minimise the risk of nuisance or disorder being caused or exacerbated by customers departing from the premises. - 11.13 Where no relevant representations are received from either a responsible body or any interested party and there is no departure from the Board's adopted policies, the Board will consider granting an application in accordance with the terms of the operating plan, - 11.14 The Board believes that by adopting an approach which is sufficiently flexible, it is possible to ensure that: - all areas of the city, its businesses and residents will be treated equitably and arbitrary restrictions will be avoided - restrictions on the hours of trading will only be applied where this is necessary in order to promote the Board's policy and the licensing objectives - restrictions are not placed on hours of trading which may contribute to rapid binge-drinking near closing time.
+Where the whole circumstances of particular premises dictate, including promotion of the licensing objectives, the Board will consider restricting the opening hours so that an earlier terminal hour will apply or a specific restriction on outdoor drinking and dining.
+The Board may impose different restrictions on hours for different licensable activities and for different days of the week. - 11.12 Consideration will always be given to an applicant's individual case and the Board will take into account any proposals the applicant has to minimise the risk of nuisance or disorder being caused or exacerbated by customers departing from the premises. - 11.13 Where no relevant representations are received from either a responsible body or any interested party and there is no departure from the Board's adopted policies, the Board will consider granting an application in accordance with the terms of the operating plan - 11.14 The Board believes that by adopting an approach which is sufficiently flexible, it is possible to ensure that: - all areas of the city, its businesses and residents will be treated equitably and arbitrary restrictions will be avoided - restrictions on the hours of trading will only be applied where this is necessary in order to promote the Board's policy and the licensing objectives - restrictions are not placed on hours of trading which may contribute to rapid bingedrinking near closing time.